-Each FI has in place procedures to assess its products, current and new, to evaluate whether they constitute or form part of or facilitate a cross-border arrangement.
-For each cross-border transaction the FI gathers sufficient information to enable it to assess whether the transaction meets any of the hallmarks and therefore whether reporting is required under DAC6, subject to the banking practice requirement for information needed.
+Each FI must have in place procedures to assess its products, current and new, to evaluate whether they constitute or form part of or facilitate a cross-border arrangement.
+For each cross-border transaction the FI must gather sufficient information to enable it to assess whether the transaction meets any of the hallmarks and therefore whether reporting is required under DAC6, subject to banking practice requirement for information needed.